 This is fashion as experience: personally curated to give the shopper the confidence that they are ahead of the trends before they hit main street.

-Here are four top-notch concept stores I like to check out frequently in Paris:
+Here are several top-notch concept stores I like to check out frequently in Paris:

 Founded in the 1980’s by visionary Armand Hadida and his wife Martine, L’Eclaireur is the pioneer of the genre.
 Their three major locations in Paris have sumptuous displays of cutting edge designers, from Haider Ackerman to freshly-found, unconventional talent such as Poell.